pingidentity/ldapsdk/README.md

 Once the code has been checked out, you can build the LDAP SDK by running the `build.sh` shell script on UNIX-based systems or `build.bat` batch file on Windows.
 Once the build has completed, the zip file containing the packaged LDAP SDK may be found in the build/package directory.

-## How to get Help with the UnboundID LDAP SDK for Java
+## How To Get Help with the UnboundID LDAP SDK for Java

 If you run into a problem when using the LDAP SDK and you can't figure it out from the [documentation](https://docs.ldap.com/ldap-sdk/docs/index.html), then there are a few ways that you can get help: